 Zion National Park in November

 While visiting Zion National Park in November you can expect the weather to be a bit cooler.
 The daytime temperatures will be around the mid-50s and the nighttime temperatures will drop to the low 30s.

 With the cooler temperatures, it makes for some great hiking weather to hike the best Zion National Park hikes.
-Our favorites have to be Canyon Overlook Trail so that we can watch the sunrise and Riverside Walk for an easy hike to see the changing colors of the trees.
+Our favorites have to be Canyon Overlook Trail to watch the sunrise, Riverside Walk for an easy hike along the Virgin River, and Pa’rus Trail to enjoy sunset.